New York Times drops BlackBerry app

 Last week RIM updated the tools it is providing for independent developers to build applications for the twice-delayed BlackBerry 10.

-Its existing library of apps, many of which are incompatible with BlackBerry 10 in any case, is far smaller than rival offerings from Apple Inc and Google Inc.
+Its existing library of apps, many of which are incompatible with BlackBerry 10 in any case, is far smaller than rival offerings from Apple Inc < AAPL.O> and Google Inc < G OOG.O>.

 BlackBerry users can still read the New York Times over their phones via the newspaper's website.